kindly-ai/kindly-js/README.md

 # Kindly JS

-A simple backend wrapper for node applications integrating with Kindly.
+A simple JavaScript library for applications integrating with [Kindly](https://kindly.gitbooks.io/kindly/).

 Just install it with npm: